roomacarthur/the-tipsy-quiz/README.md

   - Provided a Remote repository for the application.
 Allowing for my coding to be backed up online as I go.

 ## Testing

+### Bugs & Fixes

+1. README.md links to open in new tab.
+   - Some specific links to this README.md file would work better if they opened in a new tab when clicked but after some testing and then research I found out that this in fact is not possible.
+[Evidence.](https://stackoverflow.com/questions/50834937/open-readme-md-link-in-new-tab-github)

 ## Deployment